LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 The `ConnectorAuthenticationRequest` holds the `requestIdentifier`, which allows the brand to identify the authentication request and map the OAuth token in the response to the request originator.

-Please use the structured content metadata JSON with the relevant fields, as presented in the example JSON below.
+Please use the metadata template with the relevant fields, as presented in the example below:

 ##### Metadata Template Example: